Jump to content

 I crossed the ocean for a heart of gold

 This short and sweet song from Neil Young is sure to play throughout your head on repeat if it's the last song you play in the car before hitting the trail, but that might not be such a bad thing.
-Invoking themes of searching for our own intangibles, whatever those may be and with a heavy dose of searching and travel themes throughout, this song is great inspiration and a perfect mental soundtrack as you shoulder your pack and hike past that wilderness boundary sign.
+Invoking themes of searching for our own intangibles, whatever those may be and with a heavy dose of searching and travel themes throughout, Heart of Gold is great inspiration and a perfect mental soundtrack as you shoulder your pack and hike past that wilderness boundary sign.

 Kodachrome – Paul Simon, 1973